minio/docs/source/includes/common/common-k8s-connect-operator-console-no-plugin.rst

 The Operator Console service does not automatically bind or expose itself for external access on the Kubernetes cluster.
-You must instead configure a network control plane component, such as a load balancer or ingress, to grant that external access.
+Instead, you must configure a network control plane component, such as a load balancer or ingress, to grant external access.

 .. cond:: k8s